landrzejewski/training-scripts/src/J-MODERN.md

     }
 }

-// Attempting to extend Shape outside the permitted classes will result in a compile-time error
+// Attempting to extend Shape outside the permitted classes will result in a compile-time
-// public class Triangle extends Shape { // Compilation Error
 //     @Override
 //     public void draw() {
 //         System.out.println("Drawing a triangle.");